Voltzz9/bronotion/README.md

 1. **Download Docker Desktop**:
    - Go to [Docker Desktop](https://www.docker.com/products/docker-desktop) and download the appropriate version for your operating system (Windows/Mac).
+   - Check this video if using WSL2: [Docker Desktop with WSL2](https://www.youtube.com/watch?v=5RQbdMn04Oc).

 2. **Install Docker Desktop**:
    - Follow the installation instructions specific to your operating system.